 Imagine a community/commercial kitchen where farmers and homesteaders can transform surplus crops into new “Made in Maine” specialty food items.
 Imagine a winter farmers’ market that offers community members an opportunity to connect with producers and one another in the off-season.
 Imagine a grade school or home-schooled group of children learning how to make and preserve applesauce in a spacious kitchen where each child can see and participate in the process.
-Imagine a family reunion where relatives can prepare an entire meal on site, and all generations can access the upper floor to watch a slide show or a family skit.
+Imagine a family reunion where relatives can prepare an entire meal on site, with all generations spending valuable time together and making wonderful memories.
 Imagine an accessible site for a local organization’s annual meeting where volunteers can cook hors-d’oeuvres on site instead of transporting cumbersome platters from home or having the event catered by an outside service.

 This list of potential uses of the Grange Hall and Kitchen is based on the real need for a year-round, accessible, gathering space and a shared-use kitchen facility in our community.
 There are few affordable places in the community that currently serve this need, and the mission of the Grange is well-suited to meeting this demand.

 1. Community Kitchen

 Development of a shared-use community kitchen facility was at the heart of our past capital project.
 Expanding and renovating the Grange’s kitchen greatly increased the functionality of the Grange for a broad range of community members, from individuals who need space and equipment to process and preserve food for the winter months to groups who wish to host or attend a variety of educational workshops and social events.